CloudBindle/bindle/README.md

 The list of TODO items, some of which are out-of-date.
 See the vagrant_cluster_launch.pl script for more TODO items too.

-* need to setup HBase for the QueryEngine -- done
 * need to edit the landing page to remove mention of Pegasus
-* need to add code that will add all local drives to HDFS to maximize available storage (e.g. ephemerial drives) -- done
+* need to add code that will add all local drives to HDFS to maximize available storage (e.g. ephemerial drives)
-* ecryptfs -- done
+* ecryptfs
-* need to have a cluster provisioning template that works properly and coordinates network settings somehow
 * should I add glusterfs in parallel since it's POSIX compliant and will play better with SeqWare or should I just use NFS?
 * add teardown for cluster to this script
-* need to add setup init.d script that will run on first boot for subsequent images of the provisioned node
-* setup services with chkconfig to ensure a rebooted machine works properly -- done
 * better integration with our Maven build process, perhaps automatically calling this to setup integration test environment -- done
 * message of the day on login over ssh
-* pass in the particular branch to use with SeqWare -- done
-* would be great to have threading in here so nodes launch in parallel
 * need to script the following for releasing AMIs: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/building-shared-amis.html